Tony Crane (musician): The Corporation

 In 1988, Crane co-formed The Corporation, a group composed of members from popular 60s British groups.
 They released a single in 1988, a cover of The Showstoppers' song "Ain't Nothing But a House Party".
 They briefly named themselves The Travelling Wrinklies, which was a dig at the Anglo-American all-star group The Traveling Wilburys.

 The group consisted of Clem Curtis (The Foundations), Mike Pender (The Searchers), Brian Poole (The Tremeloes) and Reg Presley (The Troggs).

 Personal life

 He was awarded an MBE in 2017 for his services to Music, charity and the community in Merseyside.
 As of 2022, he lives in Hoylake and has property in Bermuda.
-Tony's song Adrian was a member of The Merseybeats from 2000 to 2009, as the Keyboardist.
+Tony's son Adrian was a member of The Merseybeats from 2000 to 2009, as the Keyboardist.
 Crane still tours with The Merseybeats along with original member Billy Kinsley.
 They continue to tour and perform on the "sixties circuit", and at venues in the UK, and across Europe.